 The introduction of new E-Class low-floor trams onto Route 96 will bring significant benefits to the community including improved access, increased capacity and better comfort and amenity.
 The Route 96 Upgrade will maximise these benefits and ensure that the supporting infrastructure is as modern and accessible as the state-of-the-art low-floor trams.

 The upgrade also aims to provide tram customers with a significantly improved travel experience, with level access to low-floor trams and faster tram travel times.
 The improved accessibility and safety will ensure that the new low-floor trams can be used to their full potential.

 The Route 96 Upgrade is being delivered with a ‘whole-of-route’ approach and design options are being developed at key locations along the route.

 Stop 124 Batman Park/Flinders Street was the first stop to be upgraded and these works were completed in January 2015.

-Stop 125 Port Junction and the terminus stop at Blyth Street, East Brunswick, are next to be upgraded, with works for both scheduled to be carried out in the second half of 2015.
+The terminus stop at Blyth Street, East Brunswick, is next to be upgraded, with early preparation works underway and the main works scheduled for 27 June to 6 July 2015.

 Click on the following page links to view detailed information about each location:

 In mid-2013, the Route 96 project team released early designs for tram stop upgrades and other improvements along the route.
 We sought feedback from the community and received more than 1,300 responses to the proposals.